myrtevos/magnus-jspsych/README.md

 <p></p>

 The `timeout` parameter sets a time in milliseconds after which the media recorder times out and stops recording.
 Default is 30000 (30 seconds).
 The button labels can be set using the `record_`, `stop_`, `rerecord_`, and `upload_` `button_label` parameters.

+This plugin needs JQuery (.js file included in the elicitation folder), which is unfortunate and something I'm planning to resolve.